KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 ![](/img/docs/user_docs/intro/kusion-vs-x.png)

-**vs. Terraform**

-KusionStack is a cloud-native programmable technology stack, which aims to define an application-centric abstract interface and an end-to-end management mechanism.

-KCL is a modern high-level programming language.
-Compared with the declarative language for ops team, KCL is for developers with programming ability.
+KCL is a modern high-level domain language.
 KCL is a compiled, static and strongly typed language.
 It provides developers with the ability to write configuration (config), modeling abstraction (schema), business logic (lambda), and environmental rules (rule) as the core elements through recording and functional language design.
 KCL does not natively provide system functions such as threads and IO, but supports functions for cloud-native operation scenarios, and tries to provide stable, secure, low-noise, low-side effect, easy-to-automate and easy-to-govern programming support for solving domain problems.

 ![](/img/docs/user_docs/intro/kcl.png)